ARMmbed/BLEIntros/Docs/GettingStarted/URIBeacon.md

 ##Compiling and Installing Your Program
 </a>

-For your code to work on a board, it needs to be compiled: the compiler takes all of the files it needs and turns them into a single file, in our case HEX.
+For your code to work on a board, it needs to be compiled: the compiler takes all of the files it needs and turns them into a single file, in our case a file of type *HEX*.
 That file can then be installed on your board.

 To compile and install your program:

 1. In the compiler, click *Compile*. <br />**Note:** make sure you've selected the correct platform as the compilation target.
-The platform is shown on the right-hand top corner of the compiler.
-If you're seeing the wrong platform, click it to open the Select Platform window.
+The platform is shown as an icon on the right-hand top corner of the compiler.
+If you're seeing the wrong platform, click its icon to open the Select Platform window.

 2. The compiled code is automatically sent to your *Downloads* folder as a single file of type HEX (on some browsers you may need to specify a download location).